dwesterwick/SPTQuestingBots/README.md

     * **lootAfterCompleting**: The only valid options for this are "Default", "Force", and "Inhibit" (case-sensitive).
 If "Force" is used, Questing Bots will try invoking [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) to make the bot scan for loot immediately after completing each step in the objective.
 However, bots will not be able to loot if they're in combat or have no available space.
 If "Inhibit" is used, this mod will try invoking [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) to prevent the bot from looting until after it selects another quest objective.
 [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) version 1.2.1 or later is required for either option to work.
 [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) 2.1.9 or later is required for Questing Bots to properly force bots to loot.
     * **doorIDToUnlock**: If specified, the door with this ID must be unlocked before bots are allowed to proceed with any steps in the objective.
 The door's state will be checked when the bot is within **questing.unlocking_doors.search_radius** meters of the objective's first step position.
     * **fixedPositionToUnlockDoor**: If **doorIDToUnlock** is specified, this field can optionally be added to specify an exact position where bots will stand to open the door.
 If this field is omitted, the interaction position will be determined programmatically.
+    * **ignoreHearing**: If **true**, bots will ignore footsteps and gunshots, unless they see an enemy or are hit by an enemy, for the entire duration during which they are performing the objective.
+This is used for the initial Labyrinth quests that allow bots to escape their starting chambers without being distracted.
+This is **false** by default.
+    * **prioritizeOverFollowing**: If **true**, bots will attempt to complete the objective even if they are followers for a questing boss.
+This is used for the initial Labyrinth quests that allow bots to escape their starting chambers because each bot spawns in its own chamber, even if it's a follower of another bot.
+This is **false** by default.
     * **steps**: An array of the steps in the objective.
 Bots will complete the steps exactly in the order you specify.

 * **Steps**: A step is an individual component of an objective.